DavidSouther/ailly/SPECIFICATION.md

 ### gray matter

-Files named `_s.md` in a folder are "system" files, which are used to create a system prompt for AI training.
+Files named `.aillyrc` or `.aillyrc.md` in a folder are "system" files, which are used to create a system prompt for AI training.
-`_s.md` files and prompt files are parsed for gray matter in the head.
+`.aillyrc.md` files and prompt files are parsed for gray matter in the head.

 | Field    | Usage                                                                                                         |
 | -------- | ------------------------------------------------------------------------------------------------------------- |